-Below is an overview of the methodology behind our Best Colleges for Returning Adults ranking.
+Below is an overview of the methodology behind our Best Colleges for Non-Traditional Students ranking.

 We first created these rankings in 2015 to address the unique concerns of the student who falls outside the "norm" of first-time, full-time degree seekers under age 25.

 In 2017, the Department of Education began collecting more detailed data on graduation rates for non-traditional students.
-This allowed us to create rankings that were more informative.
+We used this data to create new and improved rankings that were released for the first time in March 2018.

 Who are these rankings for?